bpaauwe/udi-owm-poly/POLYGLOT_CONFIG.md

 The OpenWeatherMap node server has the following user configuration
 parameters:

 - APIkey       : Your API ID, needed to authorize connection to the OpenWeatherMap API.

 - Units        : 'metric' or 'imperial' request data in this units format.

-- Location :
-    - by zip code (zip=xxxxxxx[,country code])
-    - by city name (q=city name[,country code])
-    - by city id (id=city id)
-    - by coordinates (lat=xx&lon=xxx)
+- Location     : geo coordinates (lat=xx&lon=xxx) ex: lat=37.75&lon=-121.62

+- Forecast Days: The number of days of forecast data to track (0 - 7)

 - Elevation     : Height above sea level, in meters, for the location specified above.

 - Plant Type     : Crop coefficent for evapotranspiration calculation.
 Default is 0.23